iodigital-com/io-technology/data/blog/code-is-for-humans-and-humans-alone.md

 ### Gherkin

-The same principle was applied to [Gherkin](https://cucumber.io/docs/gherkin/).
-Gherkin is a testing language for testing software.
-The idea behind it is that the people who write the software's requirements write them in a specific syntax which the developers use to test the code they write.
+The same principle was applied to [Gherkin](https://cucumber.io/docs/gherkin/), a language for testing software.
+It allows people to use its syntax to write feature requirements in a scenario-like way, which developers could directly use in their tests.
 The language perfectly describes the software's [behaviour](https://cucumber.io/docs/bdd/).
 But more importantly, its intent.
 Unfortunately, it is only usable in a testing environment.

 ## Examples and Tips

-Here are a few examples of "unreadable" code and tips on how to make them readable.

 ```js
 // Let there be light
 let there = 'light'
 ```

+Here are a few examples of "unreadable" code and tips on how to make them readable.

 ### Use Proper Naming